tharinduSamare/RISCV_processor_design/README.md

-# RISCV32I 5 Stage Pipelined Processor,
+# RISCV32I 5 Stage Pipelined Processor

+This is a RISCV 32I processor which also supports the M extension.

 ## Datapath of the Processor